anesthetice/Sulmo/README.md

 ### installation

+I recommend reading the "it doesn't work" section as well

 #### for linux (from source)
 1. clone this repository, and open a terminal in the directory
 2. execute the "llama-install.sh" script